 I am a designer, community organizer and digital strategist, and I want to be on your team.
-Here are some of the things I can do.

 I believe that digital content needs to be a catalyst for social change, accessible to all, and sensitive to cultural and historical context.